 The answer also said that the California legislature in 1986 passed the California Lead Poisoning Prevention Act, which established state and county lead poisoning prevention programs.
 Under the law, the costs of the activities are paid from annual fees assessed upon former or current lead product manufacturers.
 This plan, the answer said, “has achieved a rapid, continuing and substantial decline” in elevated blood lead levels.

 Update: A five-week bench trial began on July 15, 2013.
-Closing arguments were heard by Judge James P. Kleinberg on Sept.
+Judge James P. Kleinberg heard closing arguments on Sept.
 23. On Dec.
-16, Judge Kleinberg issued his proposed statement of decision, dismissing Atlantic Richfield and DuPont and ordering the other three to pay $1.1 billion into an abatement fund to be managed by the State Childhood Lead Poisoning Prevention Branch and distributed to the 10 plaintiff cities and counties as needed by grants.
+16, Judge Kleinberg issued his proposed statement of decision, dismissing Atlantic Richfield and DuPont and ordering the other three defendants to pay $1.1 billion into a fund to be managed by the State or its Childhood Lead Poisoning Prevention Branch and distributed to the 10 plaintiff cities and counties as needed by grants.
 The trial court also denied Sherwin-Williams’ Cross-Claim for declaratory relief.
 On Jan.
 7, 2014, Judge Kleinberg issued his final order, increasing the liability to $1.15 billion.
-The three liable Defendants called the court’s decision “wrong under California law and wrong on the facts.”
+The three liable Defendants have called the court’s decision “wrong under California law and wrong on the facts.”
 On March 24, the Judge denied all post-trial motions made by defendants to vacate the Amended Judgment and to grant a new trial.
 The trial court modified the judgment consistently with Plaintiffs’ post-trial motion to address the establishment and administration of the court-ordered fund.
 On March 28, the three liable defendants filed notices of appeal.
 The notices of appeal affect an automatic stay of the judgment without any need to post a bond.
 Plaintiffs have also appealed the trial court’s judgment in favor of Atlantic Richfield and DuPont.

 This Site Is Sponsored By Companies That Are Involved in Lead Pigment Litigation